The Comparison Microscope

 This unit has a clean thin-line screen division allowing better comparison of samples without compromising clarity.

-- GX Microscopes: The XZB-5B features integrated micro and macro systems that includes two tilt-able stages, vernier controls and comes with multiple eyepieces and objective lenses.
+- GX Microscopes: Units feature integrated micro and macro systems that includes two tilt-able stages, vernier controls and comes with multiple eyepieces and objective lenses.

-Accessories for this unit include digital camera systems, and holding brackets for all types of items including bullets and cartridges that can be mounted to the microscope.
+Accessories for units may include digital camera systems, and holding brackets for all types of items including bullets and cartridges that can be mounted to the microscope.

-If not from Ebay, Amazon.com offer comparison microscopes that are well priced and are solidly built by good manufacturers.
-See below and follow the links.
+Amazon.com offers comparison microscopes that are well priced and are solidly built by good manufacturers.

 Using a comparison microscope provides factual evidence that can help solve crimes, pinpoint historic dates and confirm signatures.